paramp-ratap/Genetic-Alogrithm/README.md

 **Advice for hard instances:** hybridize with SAT-local searches (e.g., WalkSAT), use many short runs (restarts/portfolios), sweep parameters by regime, or use specialized SAT solvers (DPLL/CDCL) when guarantees are needed.

----

-## FINAL OUTPUTS

-* Screenshots of program outputs are included in the original PDF (page 6).
-They show example runs with command-line outputs and time taken per run.

----

-*Converted from the submitted PDF.*